rsksmart/devportal-1.0/_rsk/rbtc/conversion/with-ledger.md

 Bridge Contract address: `0x0000000000000000000000000000000001000006`

-> Note: The minimum amount to send must be greater than 0.008 R-BTC for Mainnet;
+> Note: The minimum amount to send must be greater than 0.008 RBTC for Mainnet;
 > Gas Limit of the transaction needs to be manually set at 100,000 gas;
 > otherwise the transaction will fail.
 > Gas Price can be set to 0.06 gwei.